Devolved and reserved powers in Scotland

 Which powers have been devolved to the Scottish Parliament?

-- Health - the NHSThe National Health Service (NHS) is a free health care system in the UK. in Scotland (hospitals, GP services etc)
+• Health - the in Scotland (hospitals, GP services etc)

 Which powers are reserved to the UK Parliament?